Cyber-Chic/bubblegumfinance/README.md

-# BUBBLEGUM FINANCE // THE MOORE SIGNAL
+# 🍬 Bubblegum Finance // THE MOORE SIGNAL
 ## [Collection of my favorite finance based YouTube videos. ](https://cyber-chic.github.io/bubblegumfinance/)
 ![Bubble Gum Finance](https://github.com/user-attachments/assets/bd92079b-63ee-4dba-b7ab-f1cfe288f38a).
 ## This is not financial advice as I am not a financial professional.
 Website Layout designed in collabortation with Google Gemini!